ArianeMora/scimotf/README.md

 4) adjust p-values
 5) summarise the identified TFs

-Please post questions and issues related to sci-TF on the `Issues <https://github.com/ArianeMora/scimotf/issues>`_
+Please post questions and issues related to sci-moTF on the [Issues page](https://github.com/ArianeMora/scimotf/issues)_

 section of the GitHub repository.